Table of Contents

 When grasshopper went after Gluskabe for stealing ‘his’ tobacco, Gluskabe rubbed him between his palms to make him small so that he would never hog tobacco again.
 After this encounter, Grasshopper became so fearful that whenever he is held in the palm, he spits some tobacco as a show of his willingness to share.

 In the Biblical book of Genesis, God used a swarm of locusts, one of the grasshopper subspecies, to punish the Egyptians for refusing to let Israelites go.
 However even though the locusts devour the whole land causing a great famine, this doesn’t work, and it takes a few other tricks to make the pharaoh budge.
+In this context, grasshoppers are seen as pests and curses.

 Grasshoppers are intriguing insects.
 Their movement and carefree life is a reminder to get creative and enjoy the pleasures of life.
 If you see one, then it’s time to get in touch with your spirituality and take that leap of faith.
+Their powerful meanings make them an excellent insect for symbolism.